Image: NASA/JPL/University of Arizona

 Deep down, Dad was glad to have Bull back home.
 I could tell, even though he tried not to show it because Bull was supposed to be in deep shit or something.
 I think having Bull home reminded him of when Mama was still there and made the house seem less empty.

 At first Dad made a big show about being mad.
-He hardly spoke to Bull the first few weeks, and when he did, it was mainly, "What kind of chicken shit thing was that?" or, "Fifteen thousand dollars down the goddamn drain," and Bull would always remind him that he'd been there on football scholarship.
+He hardly spoke to Bull the first few weeks, and when he did, it was mainly, "What kind of chicken shit thing was that?" or, "$15,000 down the goddamn drain," and Bull would always remind him he'd been there on football scholarship.

 "What the hell's that got to do with anything?"